-Security Hardening
+Security hardening

-Section titled “Prerequisites”- Dedicated service identity
+Section titled “Before you harden”- Dedicated service identity

 - Protected config and secret files